Find a Lender-Approved Local Conveyancer in Canton

 Residential Landlord and Tenant Conveyancing solicitors in Canton

-The firms listed below are a non-comprehensive list of solicitors in Canton with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Service charge disputes
+The firms listed below are a non-comprehensive list of solicitors in Canton specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Malloy & Barry, 194 Cowbridge Road East, Cardiff, South Glamorgan, CF5 1GW